SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 ## Custom Logo

-There is now support for replacing SwedbankPay logo in the payment menu.
-See the abbreviated example below with the added `logoUrl` in `PaymentOrder` purchase.
-To do this you will need a separate configuration on customer in ecom admin.
+With permission and activation on your contract, it is possible to replace the Swedbank Pay logo in the Payment Menu.
+See the abbreviated example below with the added `logoUrl` in the Payment Order Purchase request.

 *   If the configuration is activated and you send in a `logoUrl`, then the SwedbankPay logo is replaced with the logo sent in.
 And text is changes accordingly.